apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Advanced VM Instance Settings
 -----------------------------

 Each user VM has a set of "details" associated with it (as visible via listVirtualMachine API call) - those "details" are shown on the "Settings" tab of the VM in the GUI (words "setting(s)" and "detail(s)" are here used interchangeably).

 The Settings tab is always present/visible, but settings can be changed only when the VM is in a Stopped state.
-Some VM details/settings can be hidden via "user.vm.blacklisted.details" global setting (you can find below the list of those hidden by default).
+Some VM details/settings can be hidden for users via "user.vm.blacklisted.details" global setting.
+VM details/settings can also be made read-only for users using "user.vm.readonly.details" global setting.
+List of default hidden and read-only details/settings is given below.

 .. note::
    Since version 4.15, VMware VM settings for the ROOT disk controller, NIC adapter type and data disk controller are populated automatically with the values inherited from the template.

 When adding a new setting or modifying the existing ones, setting names are shown/offered in a drop-down list, as well as their possible values (with the exception of boolean or numerical values).

-Read-only details/settings that are hidden by default:
+Details/settings that are hidden for users by default:

 - rootdisksize
 - cpuOvercommitRatio
 - memoryOvercommitRatio
 - Message.ReservedCapacityFreed.Flag

+Details/settings that are read-only for users by default:

+- dataDiskController
+- rootDiskController

 An example list of settings as well as their possible values are shown on the images below: